 - If it's a brand you never-ever heard of before.

 Then chances are the batteries are fraudulent crap.

 Good Li-Ion 14500 batteries.

 The batteries that I would recommend within the 14500 model are true Sanyo UR14500P.
 If you are looking for a flat-top style battery for your project.
-Or if you’re looking for something a little more like a AA battery and of course something less pricey then $6 a battery.
+Or if you're looking for something a little more like a AA battery and of course something less pricey then $6 a battery.
 Then the Trustfire 900mAh batteries should do the trick.
-Trustfire’s are not true 900mAh.
+Trustfire's are not true 900mAh.
 But hooking them up to my charger we got 780-820mAh which is good enough for me!
-Trustfire also explains how they were able to accomplish getting 900mAh out of their battery by effectively bypassing their under-volt protection and draining it down to 2.0 amps which lithium ion suicide.
+Trustfire also explains how they were able to accomplish getting 900mAh out of their battery by effectively bypassing their under-volt protection and draining it down to 2.0 volts DC which lithium-ion suicide.